SarahMarieDev/art-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      ### Hello, I'm Sarah.
-I'm a developer, digital artist and consultant out
-      of Central Wisconsin.
-When I'm not working, I enjoy cooking/baking, gaming and cycling.
+      When I'm not working, I love being outdoors, either cycling or hiking.
+I also enjoy cooking, baking, gaming and reading.
+Lately I'm really into Genshin Impact and honing my pixel art painting skills.
+I'm available for open source contribution, collab or any other cool projects so please feel free to connect either here or on my Discord!
     media:
       type: ImageBlock
       url: /images/Untitled.jpeg